eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 *Creating a Framework Project in Xcode 7*

 Enter the name of your Framework.
 This should be the name you would like to use when distributing your Framework.
-This WILL be the name of the Swift module other developers will have to use when importing the framework into their applications [^2].
+This will be the name of the Swift module other developers will have to use when importing the framework into their applications [^2].